-- A. The District sent copies of the amendment(s) to the Plan review authorities for review and comment, allowing at least 30 days for receipt of comments, ensured that the minor amendment procedure was followed, and directed comments to the District and the BWSR Board. - BWSR Board has either agreed that the amendment(s) is minor or failed to act within five (5) working days of the end of the comment period specified in item A, unless an extension is mutually agreed to with the District. - C. No county board filed an objection to the amendment(s) with District and BWSR Board within the comment period specified in item A, unless the county and District agreed to an extension. - D. The District held a public meeting to explain the amendment(s) and published a legal notice of the meeting twice, at least seven (7) days and 14 days before the meeting date. - E. The amendment(s) is not necessary to make the Plan consistent with an approved and adopted county groundwater plan.
+- The District has held a public meeting on the amendments and published a legal notice of the meeting twice, at least seven days and fourteen days before the date of the meeting; - The District has sent copies of the amendments to the affected local units of government, the Metropolitan Council, and the state review agencies for review and comment; and - BWSR has either agreed that the amendments are minor or failed to act within 45 days of receipt of the amendments. - A. -The District sent copies of the amendment(s) to the Plan review authorities for review and comment, allowing at least 30 days for receipt of comments, ensured that the minor amendment procedure was followed, and directed comments to the District and the BWSR Board. - B. BWSR Board has either agreed that the amendment(s) is minor, orminor or failed to act within five (5) working days of the end of the comment period specified in item A, unless an extension is mutually agreed to with the District. - C. No county board filed an objection to the amendment(s) with District and BWSR Board within the comment period specified in item A, unless the county and District agreed to an extension. - D. The District held a public meeting to explain the amendment(s) and published a legal notice of the meeting twice, at least seven (7) days and 14 days before the meeting date. - E. The amendment(s) is not necessary to make the Plan consistent with an approved and adopted county groundwater plan.

 Major changes, or changes that affect other jurisdictions within the District, shall be submitted to those jurisdictions for review and comment as required by M.S.
 103B.231, Subp.
-11. The District staff shall notify the sponsor of each proposed amendment of the public meeting time and place and shall publish or distribute meeting notices summarizing all proposed changes.
+11-and, if applicable, subparts 7, 8, or 9.
+The District staff shall notify the sponsor of each proposed amendment of the public meeting time and place and shall publish or distribute meeting notices summarizing all proposed changes.
 Furthermore, before any action on the proposed amendment, LGUs shall be given a period of sixty (60) days review if the action proposes changes in funding.
 Changes requiring LGU and agency review will indicate the impact on LWP and identify those local plans that will require revision upon approval of the change.
 The review period shall be limited to sixty (60) days.